duju211/rvest_tsg/README.md

 displayed with a nice word cloud.
 Future updates of this analysis are quickly done, because only new content is scraped, and old content is saved in the background.
 Happy times!
-Looking forward to further adventures using the techniques introduced in the above.
+Looking forward to further adventures using the techniques introduced in this blog post.